vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 If you are following JavaBeans convention and a shallow copy is enough for you (maybe all the fields are immutable/primitives?), you can use [Apache Commons BeanUtils.cloneBean()](https://commons.apache.org/proper/commons-beanutils/javadocs/v1.8.3/apidocs/org/apache/commons/beanutils/BeanUtils.html#cloneBean(java.lang.Object)), which provides this functionality.
 Alternatively, if you are using Spring, you can use similar util - [Spring BeanUtils.copyProperties()](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/BeanUtils.html).

 If you are looking for a deep copy, you cannot use BeanUtils.
-There are some other alternatives, such as [uk.com.robust-it.cloning library](https://github.com/kostaskougios/cloning) or [Kryo\'s deep cloning feature](https://github.com/EsotericSoftware/kryo#copyingcloning).
+There are some other alternatives, such as [uk.com.robust-it.cloning library](https://github.com/kostaskougios/cloning) or [Kryo's deep cloning feature](https://github.com/EsotericSoftware/kryo#copyingcloning).

 This approach can be used even if the classes don\'t implement the Serializable and therefore is well suited also for third-party libraries, where you cannot modify the code to support serialization or regular cloning.
 The performance is also much better than the regular serialization.